mantidproject/mantid/docs/source/algorithms/MaskDetectors-v1.rst

 2. Workspace indices and Spectra cannot be given at the same time.
 3. MaskWorkspace  and general :ref:`MatrixWorkspace <MatrixWorkspace>` cannot be given at the same time.
 4. When a general :ref:`MatrixWorkspace <MatrixWorkspace>` is specified, then all detectors in a spectrum are treated as masked if the effective detector of that spectrum is masked.
 5. The detectors found recursively in given instrument components are added to the list of detectors to mask.
+If multiple components with the same name exist, the first component found is masked.
 6. The masks specified from

    a) workspace indices/spectra